Decreased Pricing for Container Shipping

 Having run a warehouse for a major $12 billion automotive component corporation, I can relate to container shipping globally.
+To ship such products, you can click here now.
 We shipped full containers to a number of countries on a weekly and monthly basis.
 This was dependent upon production demand.

 Reporting good news, a trend, and extreme profits?

 Peak of container shipping’s epic boom already passed?

 Hapag-Lloyd: The fifth-largest container line sees signs the market peaked back in the 1st quarter.
 This may be the good news to date.
 As you can see container shipping prices (costs to us) coming out of Shanghai to NYC and LA peaked and are heading downward.
 To what extent given other factors, we shall see.
 Hapag-Lloyd Container is forecasting this based on future bookings.